 - In the email, the employee is asked to help the CEO out by transferring $500,000 to a new foreign investor.
 The email uses urgent yet friendly language, convincing the employee that he will be helping both the CEO and the company.

-- The email stresses that the CEO would do this transfer herself but since she is travelling, she can’t make the fund transfer in time to secure the foreign investment partnership.
+- The email stresses that the CEO would do this transfer herself, but since she is traveling, she can’t make the fund transfer in time to secure the foreign investment partnership.

 - Without verifying the details, the employee decides to act.
 He truly believes that he is helping the CEO, the company, and his colleagues by complying with the email request.

-- A few days later, the victimized employee, CEO, and company colleagues realize they have been a victim of a social engineering attack and have lost $500,000.
+- A few days later, the victimized employee, CEO, and company colleagues realize they have been victims of a social engineering attack and had lost $500,000.

 White Paper – How to Protect Your Data from Social Engineering